saaisdev/WHATS_EduCentre/README.md

 ### 6. WHATS_sight™ (Live Vision)
 A real-time AI vision engine that:
-- Analyzes webcam or uploaded video feeds
+- Analyzes ANY SOURCE FILE, Video, Audio, Pdf, Text webcam or uploaded video feeds ANY SIZE ON DEVICE
 - Detects and labels objects frame-by-frame using structured Gemini schemas
 - Generates synchronized audio narration through the Gemini Live API
 - Produces scene cards for later use in Compose or Canvas